vishandi/tp/docs/DeveloperGuide.md

 1. User requests to view a specific person's schedule.
 2. UniGenda displays the person's schedule.

     Use case ends.

 **Extensions**

 * 1a.
-The specified contact index or event index is invalid.
+The specified contact index is invalid.

   * 1a1.
 UniGenda shows an error message.

     Use case ends.

 **Use case: Find who is free**

 **MSS**

-1. User inputs time and date to find who, user's contacts, is free.
+1. User inputs time and date to find who is free.
-2. Filter model list.
-3. Display filtered model list.
+2. UniGenda displays contacts who are free at the date and time.

     Use case ends.

 Extensions
 * 1a.
 The specified date or time is invalid.

   * 1a1.
 UniGenda shows an error message.

     Use case ends.

 **Use case: Import schedule**

 **MSS**

 1. User imports schedule for a specific person.
-2. UniGenda retrieves information for the file.
-3. UniGenda replaces the schedule.
+3. UniGenda replaces the schedule with the imported schedule.

    Use case ends.

 **Extensions**
 * 1a.
-The specified contact index or event index is invalid.
+The specified contact index is invalid.

   * 1a1.
 UniGenda shows an error message.

     Use case ends.

 * 1b.
 The specified file path in invalid or unreachable.

   * 1b1.
 UniGenda shows an error message.

     Use case ends.

 * 2a.
 The file information is in the wrong format.

   * 2a1.
 UniGenda shows an error message.
   * 2a2.
-If app can save file, UniGenda creates an example file for user reference.
+If app can save file, UniGenda creates a template file for user reference.
   * 2a3.
 If app cannot save the file, UniGenda shows an example in the display box.

     Use case ends.

 **Use case: Export schedule**